Corazón y Raíz

 A market Halifax noticed

-From their first Día de Muertos celebration to a full Mexican Market at Alderney Landing — Corazón y Raíz has built something real in a short time.
+From their first Día de Muertos celebration to a full Mexican Market at Alderney Landing, Corazón y Raíz has built something impactful for the community in a short time.

 11+